 • 1.6 days in the 140 mg erenumab group

-• 0.2 days in the placebo group (P < 0.001 for any dose versus placebo)
+• 0.2 days in the placebo group (P < 0.001 for each dose versus placebo)

-Physical disability improved by the following scores:
+The physical disability improved by the following scores:

 • 4.2 points in the 70 mg erenumab group